Pytyeee/ml-project-2-pytyeee/README.md

 ├── scripts                              # Contains data related scripts
 │   └── augmentation.py                      # Functions to augment the dataset
 │   └── preprocessing.py                     # Functions to load the images
-├── run.ipynb                            # Contains the steps to run our model and create a csv file sumbmission └── README.md
+├── run.ipynb                            # Contains the steps to run our model and create a csv file sumbmission ├── Report_2_ML.pdf                      # Our report which explains all the steps taken to train our model └── README.md

 ```